 In addition to indirect investment in securities like a real estate investment trust (REIT), real estate investment can come in the form of direct ownership of income-generating rental property.
 A prime investment to combat inflation, rental properties come with ongoing benefits like passive income, tax incentives, and the ability to leverage someone else’s money.

 Keep in mind that inflation comes with advantages if you can increase rent faster than your expenses.
 However, not all property values will rise equally during periods of inflation.
 Higher-quality real estate in in-demand areas tends to weather inflation better than less desired properties, so it’s important to choose your investment property wisely.

 If you are considering investing outside of your home country because of the uncertainty caused by the global pandemic, investing in premium rental properties in Colombia is a smart way to spread risk and generate higher returns.
-For advice on purchasing income-producing rental property in an up-and-coming area in a top city like Medellín, fill out this short survey and someone from Lifeafar’s dedicated residential sales team will be in touch.
+For advice on purchasing income-producing rental property in an up-and-coming area in a top city like Medellín, contact us and someone from our dedicated residential sales team will be in touch.